 I’ve lost my “me” time.
 I mean, I had way too much before, but now I don’t have any.
-I wake up and am in instant mommy-mode.
-Then I go to work where I’m in work-mode.
-Then I pick up the kid and I’m in mommy-mode again until about an hour before I go to bed.
+I wake up and am in instant mummy mode.
+Then I go to work where I’m in work mode.
+Then I pick up the kid and I’m in mummy mode again until about an hour before I go to bed.
 There is no time for me.
 I can’t go for a run before work because I can’t leave the kid at home whilst I run and I can’t drop her off at school early enough for me to hit the gym before going to the office and I can’t go to the spa because there’s no one I can just drop the kid off with.

 I know I can whine here and on Facebook and Twitter, but I really do like to at least pretend to be a mostly cheerful person and I think it would be a turn-off if I always posted these miserable and whiny posts.

 I am trying to be happy.
 Really I am.
 I’m taking time each day to be silly.
 I’m trying to identify a bit of joy each day.
 I’m finding inspirational quotes to bolster my moods.
 I’m doing arts and crafts.
 And I’m even trying to take back some of my mid-day personal time.

 Maybe what’s getting me down isn’t so much life’s stresses, but the uncertainty of my future.
 For nearly a year and a half, my future has been hazy and I don’t like it.
 Maybe once it’s a bit more clear, my mood will improve.